sleggat/TallyHo/README.md

 - Filter by Client and/or Project
 - Delete tasks
 - Select rows/days and calculate total costs
+- Add Reimbursable expenses (e.g. printing costs, client's domain name, 'research' trip to Bali)
 - Different hourly rates; Default Rate / Client Rate / Project Rate
 - Visual cue showing time spent on each task (blue = meh / red = good effort)
 - Selecting multiple rows gives a tally of Rows / Hours / Cost

-#### Partially Implemented
-- Reimbursable expenses (e.g. printing costs, client's domain name, 'research' trip to Bali)

 #### Features I'd like to add at some point;
 - Filtering by date range
 - Basic Reports/Charts (Historical and Projection)
-- Basic exporting
+- Basic exporting to CSV

 #### TallyHo is simple by design and I have no intention of adding the following;